-Significant issues addressed by Kinnevik's Board during 2020 include the sell-down of a 4 percent stake in Zalando, the SEK 1.9bn extraordinary cash distribution to shareholders, the overall strategy and financial performance of Kinnevik and its private investment strategy.
+Significant issues addressed by Kinnevik’s Board during 2021 include the distribution of the entire holding in Zalando, the overall strategy and financial performance of Kinnevik and its private investment strategy.
 As the basis for discussions concerning the listed portfolio companies, Kinnevik’s management presented independent analyses of certain companies’ strategies, operations and future opportunities within the markets in which they are active.
 Furthermore, Chief Executive Officers of certain unlisted portfolio companies held customary investor presentations and discussions with the Kinnevik Board.

 Compliance with laws and regulations, responsibility and market confidence in Kinnevik are some of the key issues which the Board actively focuses on.
 Kinnevik’s Code of Conduct and Sustainability Policy, both adopted by the Board, describes Kinnevik’s policy on issues pertaining to social responsibility, environmental considerations, governance and ethics.

-As in previous years, a People & Remuneration Committee, an Audit Committee and a Risk, Compliance & Sustainability Committee have been established within the Board.
-These commit- tees are preparatory bodies of the Board and do not reduce the Board’s overall responsibility for the governance of the Company and decisions taken.
+In 2021, a People & Remuneration Committee and Audit & Sustainability Committee, replacing the Risk, Compliance & Sustainability Committee, have been established within the Board.
+These committees are preparatory bodies of the Board and do not reduce the Board’s overall responsibility for the governance of the Company and decisions taken.
 The General Counsel and Company Secretary, Mattias Andersson, is responsible for ensuring that rules of procedure are complied with, and all Board members can turn to the Secretary for advice and assistance in their Board work.

-During 2020, Kinnevik’s Board of Directors held ten meetings (including the constituent meeting), of which two were extra meetings.
-Due to the Corona virus pandemic, all meetings were held via telephone and/or videoconference.
+During 2021, Kinnevik’s Board of Directors held twelve meetings (including the constituent meeting), of which four were extra meetings.
+Due to the Covid-19 pandemic, all meetings were held via telephone and/or videoconference.

 Evaluation of the work of the Board of Directors

 The Board complies with an annual performance review process to assess how well the Board, its committees and processes are functioning and how they might be improved.
-Every three years a more extensive Board evaluation is undertaken either by an independent Board member or an external consultant.
+In certain years and upon request by the Board or Nomination Committee, a more extensive Board evaluation is undertaken either by an independent Board member or an external consultant.